-Endometrial ablation can also be used to treat residual menstrual bleeding in transgender men.23 Generally, masculinizing hormones cause cessation of menses within two to six months of initiation.
-The addition of a progestational agent or endometrial ablation may be considered for those wishing to completely cease menses.17
+Endometrial ablation can also be used to treat residual menstrual bleeding in transgender men.23 Generally, testosterone or masculinizing hormone therapy causes cessation of menses within one to six months of initiation.17 Endometrial ablation may be considered for transgender men wishing to completely cease menses who do not desire future fertility and who also either decline hysterectomy or have surgical complications.23

 Endometrial ablation encompasses several techniques of targeted destruction of the endothelial surface of the uterine cavity through a vast array of energy sources.
 While hysterectomies provide permanent relief from abnormal uterine bleeding, they are associated with longer recovery times, higher rates of postoperative complications, substantial convalescent time and morbidity.
 Although endometrial ablation has a high success rate, there are specific cases of endometrial ablation failures in which the patient will return for repeat care, often for a hysterectomy.
 The effectiveness of endometrial ablation was demonstrated in a report of 26 patients who underwent ablation.
-After one year, 25 of the 26 patients reported reduced bleeding with no further medical or surgical interventions; one patient required a hysterectomy due to persistent uterine bleeding related to a leiomyoma.
+After one year, 25 of the 26 patients reported reduced bleeding with no further medical or surgical interventions, and one patient required a hysterectomy due to persistent uterine bleeding related to a leiomyoma.
 Among patients who return for hysterectomy after failure of endometrial ablation, adenomyosis, leiomyomata and endometriosis are the most common contributing diagnoses.
 Among patients

 Pregnancy following endometrial ablation can occur, and premenopausal patients should be counseled that an appropriate contraception method should be used.
-Endometrial ablation is predominately indicated for patients who have no desire for future fertility.20 Post-operative complications from endometrial ablation include: (1) pregnancy after endometrial ablation; (2) pain-related to obstructed menses (hematometra, post ablation tubal sterilization syndrome); (3) failure to control menses; (4) risk from preexisting conditions (endometrial neoplasia, cesarean section; and (5) infection.^{13,21} Uterine perforation has been reported in 0.3 percent of non-resectoscopic endometrial ablation procedures and 1.3 percent of resectoscopic ablations or resections.21
+Post-operative complications from endometrial ablation include: (1) pregnancy after endometrial ablation; (2) pain related to obstructed menses (hematometra, post ablation tubal sterilization syndrome); (3) failure to control menses; (4) risk from preexisting conditions (endometrial neoplasia, cesarean section; and (5) infection.
+Uterine perforation has been reported in 0.3 percent of non-resectoscopic endometrial ablation procedures and 1.3 percent of resectoscopic ablations or resections.
+21

-Table 1: FDA-Approved Techniques Approved For Endometrial Ablation
+Table 1: FDA-Approved Techniques For Endometrial Ablation